zpainter/iassist/content/about/general-assembly-minutes-1992.md

-The Local Arrangements Committee will link with librarians, statisticians (Royal Statistical Society), etc. A pre- conference promotional workshop \"Can I Assist You\", with international participation, will be held in conjunction with a library conference in Britain in September of 1992.
+The Local Arrangements Committee will link with librarians, statisticians (Royal Statistical Society), etc. A pre- conference promotional workshop "Can I Assist You", with international participation, will be held in conjunction with a library conference in Britain in September of 1992.